• Back to the Global website

 Job Security

-Under section 6 of the Equality Act, a person has a disability if they have a physical or mental impairment which has a substantial and long term adverse effect on their ability to carry out normal day-to-day activities (Equality Act 2010 Section 1(1), (a) and (b).
-Under the Equality Act 2010 it is unlawful to discriminate against an employee or worker on the grounds of mental or physical disability
+Under section 6 of the Equality Act, a person has a disability if they have a physical or mental impairment which has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities (Equality Act 2010 Section 1(1), a) and b)).
+Under the Equality Act 2010, it is unlawful to discriminate against an employee or worker on the grounds of mental or physical disability.
+Employment Rights Act 2025 reduces the qualifying period for an ordinary unfair dismissal claim from 2 years to 6 months, so an employee dismissed after six months’ continuous employment (including dismissal linked to long-term sickness/capability) can bring an unfair dismissal claim, subject to the employer proving a fair reason and fair process.
+The change does not take effect automatically; it will start on a date set by commencement regulations, with current implementation planning indicating 1 January 2027.

 Regulations on Sick Leave